Taste of Appledore- NEW Program!

 Fisheries in the Gulf of Maine with Dr. Eugene Won

 Join Cornell Researcher and SML Academic Coordinator Eugene Won for a hands-on introduction to island fishing skills and local marine biodiversity.
-Explore Appledore's nearshore ecosystem and understand how fishing practices intersect with sustainability and science.
+Explore Appledore's nearshore ecosystem and understand how fishing practices intersect with sustainability, science, and food.

 garden by the ocean

-A Visit to Celia Thaxter’s Historic Garden with Host Terry Cook
+A Visit to Celia Thaxter’s Historic Garden with the SML Garden Steward Terry Cook

 Step into the famed garden of poet Celia Thaxter, lovingly stewarded today as a living piece of island history.
 With the current Celia Thaxter Island Garden Steward Terry Cook as your guide, experience the cultural legacy and natural beauty that have inspired artists and naturalists for more than a century.

-Join the island engineering team to learn about the infrastructure that has allowed the lab to produce almost all of its electricity through the capture of solar energy, the efforts to conserve and maximize our limited water resources, and other methods to decrease the lab’s ecological impacts.
+Join the SML Island Engineers to learn about the infrastructure that has allowed the lab to produce almost all its electricity through the capture of green energy, the efforts to conserve and maximize our limited water resources, and other methods to decrease the lab’s ecological impacts.

 Star Gazing over Appledore